learn-co-students/mod-3-retake-readme-atlanta-web-042219/README.md

 Because of the limited time we have and the amount of topics we need to cover in this 15 week course, it is impossible for a student to fully master any of the topics we cover.
-Repeating coursework will only strengthen your understanding and better equip you later on.The purpose of this course is to not only teach students web development skills, but to teach the skills necessary for self-learning.
+Repeating coursework will only strengthen your understanding and better equip you later on.
+The purpose of this course is to not only teach students web development skills, but to teach the skills necessary for self-learning.
 Repeating is a great opportunity to review and reflect on what methods worked best for you in terms of understanding concepts.